seshadriv/aws-resumechallenge/README.md

 a## Cloud Resume Challenge built on AWS Services.

-This is my attempt to build my online resume in AWS as part of the Cloud Resume Challenge defined by  <a href="https://cloudresumechallenge.dev/docs/the-challenge/aws/" target="_blank">  Forrest Brazeal</a> <a href="https://www.seshadri-resume.net/index.html"> My Resume </a>
+This is my attempt to build my online resume in AWS as part of the Cloud Resume Challenge defined by  <a href="https://cloudresumechallenge.dev/docs/the-challenge/aws/" target="_blank">  Forrest Brazeal</a>

 ## Project Highlights

+* <a href="https://www.seshadri-resume.net/index.html" target="_blank"> My Resume </a>
 * Built HTML/CSS page resume and hosted it as a S3 static website
 * Setup github repo and github actions to define CI/CD pipeline
 * Author a lambda function to calculate the page visits and store in dynamodb